-In 1526 the temple was taken over by protestants, and in 1817 all the paintings were covered with plaster.
-In the 1860s, the plaster in the central nave was removeed, and the polychromes underwent a very professional restaurant, consisting of, among others, on painting the missing fragments and repainting the poorly preserved ones.
-In 1945, the church was taken over by Catholics, and in 1964 the oldest polychrome was discovered in the attic.
+In 1526, the church was taken over by Protestants, who covered the painting decorations with whitewash, though probably not completely, because the eighteenth-century sources noted the polychromes on display.
+In the 1860s, the early modern plaster in the nave was sculpted, and the polychromes underwent a not very professional restoration, including painting the missing fragments by the Berlin painter Charles L’Oeillot de Mars and repainting the poorly preserved ones.
+In 1945 the church was taken over by Catholics, and in 1964 the oldest polychromes were discovered from under the plaster in the attic.

-The church is composed of a two-span chancel, ended by a straight wall and a rectangular nave, to which from the west a square tower with annexes on the sides is added.
-The tower is preceded by a three-span porch.
-Another porch is added to the nave from the south, while from the north the sacristy adheres to the chancel.
-Outside, the church is clasped with buttresses, between which there are pointed, three-light windows in the nave, and two-light windows in the chancel.
-The church is covered with gable roofs.
-In the vestibule of the tower there is a gothic, pointed portal with depicting of the coronation of the Virgin Mary, visitation of Saint Elizabeth and bowing of three kings.
-The tympanum is framed by a series of sculptures of wise and stupid virgins and carved rosettes and floral elements.
-The southern porch is topped with a late-renaissance gable.
+The church was built as an aisleles structure with a two-bay chancel, ended with a straight wall in the east and a sacristy on its northern side, at the height of the western bay.
+From the west side of the church, a four-sided tower with annexes on the sides was added and preceded by a three-bay porch.
+Another porch was added to the nave from the south in the 16th century.
+Outside, the church was reinforced with buttresses, between which there were pointed three-light windows in the nave, and two-light windows in the presbytery.
+The nave and chancel were covered with separate gable roofs.
+In the porch in the tower there was a Gothic pointed portal, depicting the coronation of the Virgin Mary, the visitation of St. Elizabeth and Adoration of the Magi.
+Its tympanum was framed with a series of sculptures of Parable of the Ten Virgins, as well as carved rosettes and floral elements.